Anthony is a renowned Africa expert and author of many Lonely Planet guidebooks, including the 'Botswana & Namibia' guide.

-There are few crime issues in Botswana and virtually none at all in the wildlife-rich areas that tourists visit.
+There are few crime issues in Botswana and virtually none at all in the wildlife-rich areas that travelers visit.
 The country overall is safe to visit in our opinion, and this includes the Mashatu Game Reserve.

 Self-drive visitors coming from Gaborone or Johannesburg must make sure they have plenty of fuel and water, but the road is quite good.